Kingjosh007/ruby-tdd-project/README.md

 2. Clone this repository by running `git clone https://github.com/Kingjosh007/ruby-tdd-project` in your command line.

-3. Navigate to the repository by running `cd ruby-oop-school-library`.
+3. Navigate to the repository by running `cd ruby-tdd-project`.

-4. Run `bundle install` in your ruby environment.
+4. Run `bundle install` to install all gems.

 5. Run `rspec spec/` to run the tests.